0xTamil/awesome-low-level/README.md

 ### Why it matters

-A strong understanding of how computers execute programs makes systems programming much easier.
-It helps you understand what actually happens when your code runs instead of treating the computer as a black box.
+A strong understanding of computer fundamentals helps you see what is happening beneath your code.
+Instead of treating the computer as a black box, you begin to understand how instructions, memory, and hardware work together.

 ---

 ## 3. Learn C & Memory

+> **Description:** Use C to explore how programs manage memory, represent data, and interact closely with the operating system and hardware.

 ### What to do

-Learn the **C programming language** deeply, with a strong focus on how memory works.
+Learn the **C programming language** with a strong focus on how memory works.
 Important topics include:

 - Pointers and memory addresses
 - Pointer arithmetic